gvwilson/sdxpy/src/db/index.md

 without tying the database to a particular type of record.
 The cleanest way to solve this problem is to require records to know how to convert themselves into something storable.
-Rather than passing a second function to the database's constructor we will [%i "refactor" %] the database so that we pass in the object that represents the record class:
+Rather than passing a second function to the database's constructor, we will [%i "refactor" %] the database so that we pass in the object that represents the record class: